-Her representative experience includes evaluating a product manufacturer’s data-sharing policies, performing a comprehensive analysis of video surveillance laws, and advising a company on the legal landscape regarding disclosure of electronic communications.
-Kate was also recently appointed to the firm’s International Privacy Task Force and is in the process of becoming a Certified Information Privacy Professional in European Law (CIPP/E), with a focus on GDPR and international privacy law compliance.
-An experienced legal writer, Kate is a member of Shook’s Legal Issues Group drafting team and regularly contributes to the firm’s “Early Alerts” Privacy and Data Security newsletter.
-Clients appreciate Kate’s attention to detail, creative problem-solving, commitment to excellence and cheerful disposition.
+Her representative experience includes evaluating a product manufacturer's data-sharing policies, performing a comprehensive analysis of video surveillance laws, and advising a company on the legal landscape regarding disclosure of electronic communications.
+Kate also was recently appointed to the firm's International Privacy Task Force and is in the process of becoming a Certified Information Privacy Professional in European Law (CIPP/E), with a focus on GDPR and international privacy law compliance.
+An experienced legal writer, Kate is also a member of Shook’s Legal Issues Group drafting team and regularly contributes to the firm’s “Early Alerts” Privacy and Data Security monthly newsletter.
+Clients appreciate Kate’s attention to detail, creative problem-solving and commitment to excellence

 Kate previously clerked for The Honorable John E. Steele in the Fort Myers division of the Middle District of Florida, one of the most active federal districts in the country.
 Kate managed a large portion of the court’s civil docket.
 In addition to helping Judge Steele draft orders resolving disputed motions, Kate performed in-depth legal research into complex issues–sometimes matters of first impression–ranging from Spokeo standing, to the enforceability of arbitration agreements, to alleged violations of the Fair Labor Standards Act, to the pleading standard for affirmative defenses, to patent infringement.

 Before her clerkship, she worked as a commercial litigation associate for a large law firm in Pittsburgh, Pennsylvania.
 In that role, she handled a wide variety of commercial litigation matters, including cases involving fraudulent transfers, unfair competition, trade secrets, product label warnings, product recalls, breach of contract and insurance disputes.